ta946/SublimeREPL-ssh/README.md

-SublimeREPL-ssh (for windows)
+SublimeREPL-ssh
 =====================================

 ### Forked from [SublimeREPL](https://github.com/wuub/SublimeREPL). ([Original Readme](./README_original.md))

-The purpose of this fork is to allow ssh repl for windows
+The purpose of this fork is to enable ssh repl

 ### Limitations